 2. Within your tax return, report all of your income regardless where you earned it.
 All types of income are to be reported within the Income section.
 Click the Income Tab at the top of the screen to go to the Income section.
 For each type of income you received, you need to report it next to the correct line.
 For example, if you have a wages reported on W-2, then enter it under "Wages, Salaries, Tips, etc".

 3. If you earned foreign wages or other type of foreign income but you don't have a W-2 for the wages, or the required documentation, first check with the employer if a document for that income should have been issued.
-Otherwise, you will need to report the wages in the Income Section at FEC (foreign earned compensation).
+Otherwise, you will need to report the wages in the Income Section at FEC (foreign earned compensation) in the section for "Wages, Salaries, Tips, etc".